-Commendable faculty members engage actively in service such as serving on department and college committees, engaging in department and college functions and activities, advising students as appropriate and demonstrating professional and courteous behavior.
+Commendable faculty members engage actively in service such as serving on department and College committees, engaging in department and College functions and activities, advising students as appropriate and demonstrating professional and courteous behavior.
 They also meet the critical duties of their assigned roles.
 For example, if charged with managing a program, they meet all basic program requirements, including holding productive advisory committee meetings and appropriately advising students.
 Or, if charged with hiring and mentoring part-time instructors, they provide appropriate screening, orientation, and supervision, including classroom observations.

 A faculty member “Needs Improvement” when they do not meet the criteria of a “commendable” performance rating; they fail to competently meet the teaching or program management standards outlined above or in College guidelines, fail to provide significant service to the College or department, or violate the expectation of professional and collegial behavior.
 Any disregard for or violation of established CCCS policy or procedures or College guidelines may also result in this rating.